 1. Ensure that you have the most recent version of the Microsoft Outlook Extension installed; older versions do not support 2FA or SSO.

-2. Users set up with both SSO and 2FA will see an additional dialog box on each login, which prompts them to authenticate with the Identity Provider in the same manner as when only SSO is enabled.
+2. Users that have set up both SSO and 2FA will see an additional dialog box on each login, which prompts them to authenticate with the Identity Provider in the same manner as when only SSO is enabled.
 The extension bypasses 2FA in these scenarios because the authentication occurs on the Identity Provider end, rather than in PSA.
 For more information, see Datto Autotask PSA: Can I use Two-Factor Authentication (2FA) and Single Sign-On (SSO) at the same time?

 Troubleshooting Two-Factor Authentication (2FA)

 When using Two-Factor Authentication, you must enter the correct username and password during the initial setup, at which point you will be prompted for a one-time password.
 During future Outlook sessions, you will only receive a prompt for your 2FA token when you first launch the application.
 By default, the one-time password is masked.
-To display the one-time password characters, click the show check box.
+To display the one-time password characters, click the show checkbox.

 Troubleshooting Single Sign-On (SSO)